initialzero/domain-sample-application/README.md

-# Sample application for demonstration Domain API
+# Sample application for demonstration Domain API(in development)
 ===========================================================

 The application demonstrates functionality of doamin designer of JasperReports servers.
 Also it shows how to use schema of domain.
+New Domain Designer, New Domain Schema and Domain API are in development at the present time and aren't supported by Jasperperreports Server 6.3.0.
+This funtionality will be included in subsequent releases.

 Table of Contents
 ------------------